 This is your chance to show off.
-“If an interviewer is looking for a UK industrials relationship manager, for example, they will want to see that you’ve attracted important names in that space for your current bank,” says an in-house recruiter at a corporate bank in London.
-“They will be looking to see if you can confidently say ‘yes, I brought in Imperial Tobacco, Croda, Aggreko etc.”
+“If an interviewer is looking for an industrials relationship manager, for example, they will want to see that you’ve attracted important names in that space for your current bank,” says an in-house recruiter at a corporate bank.

 “The interviewer wants reassurance that you can accomplish the job, so impress them with your track record of success,” says the in-house recruiter.
 “They want to know how you won a client over competitor banks to see if it’s something you’ll be able to replicate with them.
 What skills and strengths of yours made this possible?
 Or did you just have a strong brand name and competitive pricing behind you?”

 You will probably be asked this question before you’ve even taken a seat in the interview room.
-“At this time of economic uncertainty, banks want to ensure they employ a productive RM who’s able to justify their investment,” says Maggie Li, a director at recruiters Executive Access in Hong Kong.
+“At this time of economic uncertainty, banks want to ensure they employ a productive RM who’s able to justify their investment,” says Maggie Li, head of Greater Bay Area at recruiters Executive Access in Hong Kong.

 An obvious follow-up to the question above – banks want to know about your ongoing performance, not just your track record.
-“Be very specific on your monthly, quarterly and annual targets and show that you’re matching your bank’s goals,” says Ellen Lai, a manager at recruiters Michael Page.
+“Be very specific on your monthly, quarterly and annual targets and show that you’re matching your bank’s goals,” says Ellen Lai, a director at recruiters Michael Page in Hong Kong.
 “But don’t just focus on your own billings – talk about clients who you helped to break in and projects you facilitated to maximise the bank’s revenues.
 Banks are interested in your sales style.”

 Unless the job description suggests otherwise, you are advised to describe yourself as a hunter – someone with strong sales skills – rather than a farmer, who merely manages accounts.
 Say something alone these lines: “I have an independent portfolio of clients that I grew from 10 to 30 in a span of just one year, so I would definitely consider myself a hunter as my strength lies in originating new deals.”

 Hunters and farmers alike need to have a good answer to this question.
-“Show how you take time to learn everything there is to know about a client and their business needs,” says Nicola McGuane, a consultant at recruiters Morgan McKinley in London.
+“Show how you take time to learn everything there is to know about a client and their business needs,” says a corporate banking agency recruiter.
 “RMs with the strongest relationships will go the extra mile and also take an interest in clients’ families and their personal interests.
 Prove how you’ve exceeded expectations to build trust and gain long-term commitment.”